kean/Get/Sources/Get/Get.docc/Get.md

 let repos = try await client.send(Paths.users("kean").repos.get)
 ```

+Get provides a clear and convenient API for modelling network requests using `Request<Response>` type.
+And its `APIClient` makes it easy to execute these requests and decode the responses.

-Get provides a convenient way to decode network responses using `Decodable` and to model requests using `Request` type.
-It uses `URLSession` for networking and provides complete access to all of `URLSession` APIs.
+The client uses `URLSession` for networking and provides complete access to all the `URLSession` APIs.

 ```swift
 // In addition to `APIClientDelegate`, you can also override any methods